Vladivostok Air: 2000 – 2014

 On 28 April 2009, Vladivostok Air received the Wings of Russia 2008 award in the category of "Airline of the Year — Passengers Choice".
 Vladivostok Air also announced its earnings on 15 July, showing that, despite the recession, passenger traffic had increased by an incredible 36.6%, while passenger capacity was 28.8% higher in the first six months of 2009 than in the first six months of 2008, with the load factor increasing by 9.5%.
 Vladivostok Air's income was an astounding 38.1% higher for the same period of time in 2009 than in 2008, attributed to fleet network optimization, transition to more fuel efficient aircraft, and to the takeover of Dalavia's Khabarovsk hub.

 On 17 July 2009, Vladivostok Air introduced its new online sales system, with the new reservation system allowing purchases with all major credit cards.
 In addition to the new sales system, passengers were offered three economy fares and one business class fare including "Promo", "Eco", "Eco +" and "Business".
 "Promo" was the cheapest fare selection, with the bare minimum amenities, while the "Business" fare was the most expensive, with access to all business class amenities.

 Vladivostok Air received an additional A320 aircraft on 12 August 2010, bringing the total amount in its fleet to seven.
 On 18 August, an interline agreement was signed with United Airlines.
 On 19–20 August, Vladivostok Air successfully passed its second IOSA audit, further maintaining its IATA membership.

 Aeroflot acquired a majority stake in Vladivostok Air in November 2011, intending to convert Vladivostok Air into a Far Eastern regional airline and to eliminate its long-haul flights.

 Vladivostok Air ended operations on 14 December 2013; along with SAT Airlines, it became the new airline Aurora.
 The airline's AOC was revoked by Rosaviatsia in August 2014.

-Destinations

-Vladivostok Air operated the following services during December 2012: